davewasthere/davebeer/_posts/2011-09-28-new-training-target.md

 ---
 layout: post
 title: I've got a new training target
+description: It's always good to have something to aim for...
 ---
 Having done my first triathlon a couple of weeks ago, I need a new target to aim for.
 Fortunately I got a skype message from my Uncle yesterday.
 He's doing the [Lake Taupo Cycle Challenge](http://www.cyclechallenge.com) and has a spare bike.
 So that gives me my new target.